SolarArbiter/workshop/data_access_control.md

 A utility company, _Utility X_ has a power plant, Power Plant X with some irradiance and power measurements.
 They want to share Site metadata and measurements with _Forecaster A_ and _Forecaster B_.
-Forecasters A and B want to provide power forecasts for Power Plant X that are only visible to their own users and to users in Utility X. The forecasters have also made forecasts for a site, 'Ashland OR', which is not visible to Utility X or to the other forecaster.
+Forecasters A and B want to provide power forecasts for Power Plant X that are only visible to their own users and to users in Utility X. Both forecasters have also created a forecast at the site 'Weather Station'.
+These forecasts are only visible to the Forecaster that created them.

 You may log in to the [Solar Forecast Arbiter Dashboard](https://dashboard.solarforecastarbiter.org) as any of these users to view the data they have access to and the roles and permissions on their account.
 Credentials for each user are found in the